 - Yes, and it depends on the clinician’s level of rapport, the severity of the child or teen’s eating and/or weight issue and their ability to access feelings and discuss emotional meaning.
 Case by case.

-9. How does the Decoding apply to people who are obsessed about losing weight, whether eating disorder or chronic dieter?
+9. How does the Decoding apply to people who are obsessed with losing weight, whether eating disorder or chronic dieter?

 - It helps them to find what is the underlying meaning in their quest for weight loss (it is never truly about the weight).
 Once they discover this, it gives them a whole new perspective, and helps them to get unstuck from the diet-weight-loss-obsession cycle, so that they can move toward healthy behaviors and beyond the numbers on the scale or clothing size, for lasting healthy lifestyle changes.